-- 5. We need to install nb\conda\kernels which enables us to show and access the environment via the Jupyter Hub.
-Run the command conda install nb\conda\kernels. - 6.
+- 4. The environment is now created.
+We activate the environment by using the command conda activate ENV_NAME by replacing ENV_NAME with the name of the environment (custom_env in this example). - 5.
+We need to install nb_conda_kernels which enables us to show and access the environment via the Jupyter Hub.
+Run the command conda install nb_conda_kernels. - 6.
 Install any other packages you want in the environment using either pip or conda. - 7.
 Once the environment is ready, deactivate it using conda deactivate.
 Close this terminal window. - 8.
 Again, go to https://lp01.idea.rpi.edu/jupyter-gpu/hub/login and login if needed (you will probably be logged in by default this time). - 9.
-Click on the New dropdown on the right top corner and select the option Python [conda env:ENV\NAME] where the ENV\NAME will be replaced by the name of your environment (custom\env in this example). - 10.
+Click on the New dropdown on the right top corner and select the option Python [conda env:ENV_NAME] where the ENV_NAME will be replaced by the name of your environment (custom_env in this example). - 10.
 A Jupyter notebook will open in a new browser tab and this will be based on the new environment you created.